 Students are expected to be prepared for daily studies, to be diligent in their academic work, to be prompt in completing assignments, and to contribute to a positive learning environment within class.
-Each Trimester, students' conduct (Christian Citizenship) and effort (Work Habits) in Grades K through 8 will also be evaluated.
-For grades 4-8, Citizenship and Work Effort grades will be includes in the G.P.A. calculation.
+Each Trimester, students' conduct (Christian Citizenship) and effort (Work Habits) in Grades K through 8 will also be evaluated and SLEs and Virtues will be included.
+For grades 4-8, Citizenship and Work Effort grades will be included in the GPA calculation.